 Potter Sundry also offers shakes, malts, and ice cream cups.
 You can also order breakfast and lunch at the Sundry.

-From Omaha to Valentine, Nebraska offers a variety of unique ice cream shops.
+From Omaha to Western Nebraska offers a variety of unique ice cream shops.
 Whether you enjoy handmade ice cream or a malt from a soda jerk, Nebraska has it all.
 Grab a spoon, pull up a seat, and enjoy a treat.